Katie Ledecky: 2022

+US International Team Trials

+At the 2022 USA Swimming International Team Trials in Greensboro, Ledecky qualified for the 2022 World Aquatics Championships by finishing first in the 200-meter freestyle (1:55.15), the 400-meter freestyle (3:59.52), the 800-meter freestyle (8:09.27) and the 1500-meter freestyle (15:38.99).

 World Championships

-At the 2022 World Aquatics Championships in Budapest, Ledecky won all four of her events: the 400 meter freestyle, 1500 meter freestyle, 4x200 freestyle relay, and 800-meter freestyle.
+At the 2022 World Aquatics Championships in Budapest, Ledecky won all four of her events: the 400 meter freestyle, 1500 meter freestyle, 4 × 200 freestyle relay, and 800-meter freestyle.
 With four golds, Ledecky expanded her career World Championships medal haul to 22, passing Natalie Coughlin for most for a female swimmer.
 Ledecky earned FINA's female swimmer of the meet trophy for a third time.

 On the first day of competition, Ledecky won the 400-meter freestyle in a championship record 3:58.15, besting Canadian silver medalist Summer McIntosh by 1.24 seconds.
 Ledecky's swim was the seventh-fastest performance in history.

 Ledecky won the 1500-meter freestyle two days later in a time of 15:30.15, over 14 seconds faster than runner-up and teammate Katie Grimes.
 Ledecky's time was the sixth-fastest ever (behind only her own performances) and over 7 seconds faster than her winning time at the Tokyo 2020 Olympics.

-Ledecky joined Claire Weinstein, Leah Smith, and Bella Sims on the U.S. 4x200 freestyle relay on day five.
+Ledecky joined Claire Weinstein, Leah Smith, and Bella Sims on the U.S. 4 × 200 freestyle relay on day five.
 Swimming the third leg, Ledecky passed Australia and Canada to take the lead with the third-fastest split in history (1:53.67).
 Sims anchored the team to a championship record time of 7:41.45.

 On day 7, Ledecky won her final event by over 10 seconds, recording a time of 8:08.04 in the 800-meter freestyle.
 The swim was the fifth-fastest in history and earned Ledecky the 28 fastest times in the distance.
 With the victory, Ledecky became the first swimmer, male or female, to win five consecutive world championship titles in an individual event.

+USA Swimming Championships

+At the 2022 USA Swimming Championships in Irvine, Ledecky won three gold medals by finishing first in the 200-meter freestyle (1:54.50), the 800-meter freestyle (8:12.03), and the 400-meter individual medley (4:35.77).

 FINA Swimming World Cup

-On October 28, during the Toronto round of the FINA Swimming World Cup, Ledecky swam the 1500m short course event for the first time.
+On October 29, during the Toronto round of the FINA Swimming World Cup, Ledecky swam the 1500m short course event for the first time.
 She set a time of 15:08.24, breaking the previous world record set by German swimmer Sarah Köhler by almost 10 seconds.

 The following week at the World Cup's Indianapolis stop, Ledecky broke the world record in the 800m short course freestyle.
 Her time of 7:57.42 surpassed Mireia Belmonte's mark from 2013.